 With so much marketing noise today, consumers are turning to real people they trust in favor of traditional ads.
 Some of the most iconic brands in the world like Coca-Cola, Nike, Krispy Kreme, Marriott, Verizon, Loews Hotels, Stanford University, and Nestle use TINT (Filestack’s UGC platform) to generate greater audience engagement and sales conversion by incorporating their authentic user content into the heart of their marketing.

 Collecting impactful UGC (user generated content) and managing that library of content in one place requires an engine that delivers content at scale.
-TINT uses Keen to provide user-facing metrics for their customers.
+TINT uses Keen to provide customer-facing metrics for their customers.
 Monitoring UGC engagement and performance drives a better understanding for brands of what content resonates with their audience.

 When TINT began building their platform they needed to make analytics transparent to their users, and provide access in a timely fashion.
 Starting with MySQL they quickly found the amount of events that they were sending were unmanageable.
 Next, they tried DynamoDB, but ran into a roadblock when attempting to do time series analysis.
 Both approaches took resources away from other features and products they were building.